widgetlabs-ai/gpt4sheets/README.md

 - **Flexible Output**: Support for text, list, and matrix outputs
 - **User-Friendly Settings**: Simple sidebar for managing API keys and preferences

-## Quick Start
-1. **Make a copy of this Google sheet**:<a href="https://docs.google.com/spreadsheets/d/1XmyFYtqv_NFUHNR9lkaRH5txkOlu9S-R1z-Ctxbv34c/edit?gid=0#gid=0"> LINK </a>
-2. **Read the instructions on the welcome screen and go!**: Note that you'll need at least one API key, and approve the permissions for the script (which you own in your account!) to start using the functionality

 ## Quick Start for techies

 1. **Install the Add-on**: Deploy this code as a Google Apps Script project